kestra-io/docs/docs/developer-guide/errors-handling/README.md

 ```

-## Local Error
+## Local Error Handler

-In this case, the error branch will be used **only** if all children of task `t2` have errors.
+In this flow example, the error branch will be used **only** if a child of the task `t2` has an error.
+If the task `t1` failed, the error branch would not be used.

-In this specific example, if the task `t1` failed, no error will be used.
-This is really useful to perform cleanup of resources for this task only.
+This can be useful to restrict error handling for a specific part of the flow and perform specific tasks like resource cleanup.

 ```yaml
 id: errors